 Library Instruction & Classes

 Librarians can instruct your classes how to use and evaluate print and electronic resources and indexes available from Abell Library.
-Please contact John West to design specialized instruction for a particular course and/or assignment.
+Please contact Barbara Cornelius to design specialized instruction for a particular course and/or assignment.
 Electronic classroom facilities are available in the library, or we can come to your classroom.

 Bibliographic Instruction (BI) Classroom (Room 233): contains video playback equipment for VHS and DVD, a Windows™ Pentium™ computer, and a projection screen.